-(a) Applications for measurement are available from and, once completed, are submitted to the authorized measurement organization that will perform the services.
-The contents of the application are described in this part under the requirement for each system.
+(a) The vessel owner is responsible for having the vessel measured or remeasured under this part.
+Applications for Formal Measurement may be obtained from any measurement organization and, once completed, are submitted to the authorized measurement organization that will perform the measurement services.
+Applications for Simplified Measurement may be obtained from the Commanding Officer, Marine Safety Center (MSC-4) and, once completed, are submitted or retained as described in §69.205.
+The contents of the application are described in this part under the requirements for each system.